felixerdy/Geosoftware-II/doc.md

   - Include the Skypaper tag `:!:` and your filename at every position you like to visualize data.
     Make sure you have added exactly the name of the file including the extension.

-   Example: If you want to insert a .tif file, include: ":!:yourFileName.tif" at the appropriate spot in your LaTeX code.
+   Example: If you want to insert a .tif file, include: `:!:yourFileName.tif` at the appropriate spot in your LaTeX code.
    ![Beispiel Tag](/public/images/BeispielTag2.JPG "Tag")